Churchill - Yamanto

 Churchill - Yamanto faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-Amberley District State School and Churchill State School serve a total of 947 students, focusing on primary education only with secondary options available nearby.
-School places per 100 residents are lower at 13.1 compared to the regional average of 18.0, indicating some students may attend schools in neighboring areas.
+Amberley District State School and Churchill State School serve a total of 947 students, focusing exclusively on primary education.
+Secondary options are available in surrounding areas.
+The area has 13.1 school places per 100 residents, below the regional average of 18.0.
+Some students may attend schools in adjacent areas due to limited local secondary options.

 Frequently Asked Questions - Education